The easiest way to play football

 Best time of day: 7 PM to 10 PM.
 The heat has dropped, the pitches are floodlit, and this is when the most games run.
 Saturday and Sunday mornings (7 to 10 AM) are the second most popular window.

 Rainy season (May to October): Games still run.
 The rain usually comes in short, heavy bursts rather than all-day drizzle.
 Most pitches have drainage that handles moderate rain.
 If a serious storm hits, games get rescheduled.
-Having an indoor futsal venue as a backup option is smart during these months.
+Having an indoor futsal venue as a backup is smart during these months.

 Do I need to bring my own team?